Scrub Up With Your Favorite Cuppa – Vanilla Coffee Soap

 Do you have normal, dry, mature, oily, or combination skin?
 Take our Skin Type Quiz now to discover yours!

 4 Gossip Worthy Coffee Soap Benefits:

-1. Coffee is anti-inflammatory which can help reduce water retention, making skin look less puffy, and improve circulation.
+1. Coffee is anti-inflammatory, which can help reduce water retention, making skin look less puffy and improving circulation.
 Both of which are good for reducing the appearance of cellulite or under-eye bags.
 And the natural caffeine found in coffee can be very soothing to the skin.

 3. Speaking of age-fighting abilities, coffee is also a natural astringent like witch hazel.
 Astringents tighten and firm skin.

 4. Using coffee grounds in this soap recipe can create an exfoliating bath soap, like my popular pink grapefruit exfoliating soap.
 The coffee grounds provide gentle exfoliation to remove dead skin cells, revealing softer, smoother skin.